redot-src/php-validator/README.md

 # PHP Validator

-*Validation framework that let you configure, rather than code, your validation logic.*
+*Validation framework lets you configure, rather than code, your validation logic.*

 ## Installation